CC-Public/DashboardAssignment/README.md

 All the development has to be done in [GitHub](http://github.com/) or any other public source-code hosting service.

 You can work on this assignment as long as you wish, though the _strict requitrement_ would be **frequent and atomic commits** at least once per 1-2h of work.
 This means we won't accept you code if it would be pushed into repository in a single commit done on the last day.
-We need to see _how you progress_ as well so please let us see how you got there.
+We need to see _how you progress_ as well.

 Once finished, please send the links to your repository and published version to [it@cc.com.mt](mailto:it@cc.com.mt).